We use cookies to optimize our website & deliver you the best service

 ]

-You may be eligible to donate plasma if there are no active lesions.
+You may be eligible to donate plasma if you have no active lesions.
 Please check with the donation center for specific eligibility criteria.

 Can I donate plasma while taking Adderall or other stimulants?